SNET-ARCH/ubuntu-ansible/README.rst

 Once thats done then run one of the playbooks found in this repo.

-``ubuntu_role.ymll`` is used for setting up Repo, Package Install and  Ubuntu Gnome environment using Gnome Shell.
+``ubuntu_role.yml`` is used for setting up Repo, Package Install and  Ubuntu Gnome environment using Gnome Shell.

 For example, setting up a machine with Ubuntu playbook would be done as follows: